-Prerequisites and other notes: Graphic Communications (1 credit) or Honors Commercial Art (1 credit).
+Prerequisites and other notes: Honors Principles of Art, Media and Communication (1 credit) or Honors Commercial Art (1 credit.
 This course is part of the Print Production completer program.
 At the end of the program, students are required to take the PrintED exams titled Graphic Communications and Digital File Preparation/Digital Rile Output.